Environmental & Toxic Exposure

 What if I don't know the source of the contamination?

 That is normal.
 Source identification is part of what counsel and experts do.
-You don't have to identify the responsible operator before contacting us.
+You don't have to identify the responsible operator before talking to a lawyer.
 A confirmed exceedance and a description of nearby land use are usually enough to start.

 Are these cases viable as individual claims, or do they need to be class actions?